 Any warning can be supplemented by applying additional disciplinary sanctions as action short of dismissal, for example:

-- demotion without protection of pay - exclusion from the flexible working hours scheme (flexi time) - incremental pay increase and/or annual leave increase withheld.
+- demotion without protection of pay

+- exclusion from the flexible working hours scheme (flexi time)

-4.5.
+- incremental pay increase withheld.

+5.6.
 Duration of warnings

 Warnings will be disregarded for disciplinary purposes after the following periods of satisfactory conduct.